 Jamie Anderson has already won gold in South Korea and the 2018 Winter Games haven't even begun yet.
-At the official Olympic snowboarding slopestyle test event in Pyeongchang last February, the 27-year-old from South Lake Tahoe reminded everyone that this is her sport.
+At the official Olympic snowboarding slopestyle test event in PyeongChang last February, the 27-year-old from South Lake Tahoe reminded everyone that this is her sport by producing a complicated collection of twists, jumps, and tricks to earn top honours.
 Being the first and only athlete to win Olympic gold in this discipline, which debuted nearly four years ago in Sochi, Russia, means she sort of owns it.

-The 13-time Winter X Games medallist returns to her old shredding grounds as often as possible.
-Nothing like being home to inspire her to dream big—as in big air.
+The 13-time Winter X Games medalist returns to her old shredding grounds as often as possible—there's nothing like being home to inspire her to dream big.
 Anderson is looking to dominate in the snowboard big air event, newly added to the Olympics for 2018.
-If there is anyone who can soar into first place, it's this superstar.
+She shared her favourite things about the Golden State below.

 Where do you live?
 South Lake Tahoe

 Why there?
 I am one of eight siblings.
 We all grew up in South Lake Tahoe, skiing and snowboarding at Sierra-at-Tahoe Mountain.
 My mom home-schooled me so that I could spend most days snowboarding at Sierra with my siblings.
 It is where I started my Olympic dreams.